tcalmant/ipopo/website-ipopo/source/reviews/remote.rst

 -------

 .. important:: This implementations depends on the HTTP service
+.. note:: XML-RPC has several limitations due to the ``xmlrpclib``, especially about nested dictionaries.

 The XML-RPC transport implementation, in the ``pelix.remote.xml_rpc`` bundle, is based on the ``xmlrpclib`` standard module.